Solaris - Andrei Tarkovsky - Donatas Banionis - Natalya Bondarchuk - Kris Kelvin - Hari

 As Burton rides through the futuristic city (in the passage filmed in Tokyo) the film likewise switches to color three times after his video call with Kris’s father and after looking back at his own son in the car.
 Presumably he too finds himself reconnected to the past, and the passage ends with a gorgeous overhead shot of the city highways streaming with headlights and taillights, like the red and white corpuscles in an organism’s bloodstream.
 It’s simultaneously an image of rootedness and a prologue to the idea of a planetary organism far larger and more connected than any known life on earth.

 If Solaris argues the necessity of being immersed in philosophical questions at ground level before trying to tackle them, then it’s easy to guess why Tarkovsky reacted so strongly against 2001: A Space Odyssey.
 Like almost everyone else he mistook Kubrick’s film for a grandiose statement, the kind of philosophizing “from above” that Solaris renounces.
-In fact the two films are not so far apart; 2001 is also critical of human pretension, and underneath its grand scale it’s a far more modest and old-fashioned film than people take it for.
+In fact the two films are not so far apart.
+2001 is also critical of human pretension, and underneath its grand scale it’s a far more modest and old-fashioned film than people take it for.
 Like 2001, Solaris lays the groundwork for a kind of wonder that results from putting the self aside.

 Solaris - Andrei Tarkovsky - Donatas Banionis - Nikolai Grinko - Kris Kelvin - ending